daanvancamp/gomoku-AI/README.md

   I added a checkbox to train the model against yourself. (human vs DVC-AI) My name is Daan Van Camp, so my initials are DVC.

-  Wim added a way to
-  , so it's easier to find the weaknesses of the model.
+  Wim added a way to load a situation and load from there, so it's easier to find the weaknesses of the model.

   The last move of the model is now red so it's easier to find the last move and anticipate upon it.